 If you're new to boating and nervous about inching into a slip or alongside a busy dock in current or wind, put the boat in neutral well BEFORE turning in, assess what effects the elements are having on you, then add those effects into your plan.
 And don't panic.
 If you feel it's all going wrong, just abandon the approach and start over.
 Much easier than trying to correct or compensate.

 My wife is handicapped and can't run from one end of the boat to the other with lines when we're coming into our slip.
 Here's a trick we use to get our boat secured.
 All we have to do is get one line over the piling.

 As a first mate, never toss a line to a dockhand until the captain has given you the word or signal.
 Maintain control at all times if possible.
 When a line is given, it should be a spring line, ideally a midships line, with instructions to secure it to a cleat immediately to halt forward motion.

 To toss a line accurately, and have it arrive at its destination, follow these four simple steps

-Here are some ideas to make your boat launch smoother and, should we add, faster and, what the heck, maybe even friendlier:
+Some ideas to make your boat launch smoother and, should we add, faster and, what the heck, maybe even friendlier

 Maintaining your trailer in the off-season is as important as doing so when it's in use